Pecan Pie Cheesecake

 Add brown sugar and melted butter to the ground graham crackers and pecans.
 Mix until everything is well mixed and resembles wet sand.

-Line the inside bottom and sides of a 9-inch springform pan then wrap the bottom with tightly with foil.
+Line the inside bottom and sides of a 9-inch springform pan then wrap the bottom tightly with foil.

 There is a chance that some of the topping will seep down under the cheesecake and leak out of the pan.
 Wrapping it will foil will help prevent it from spilling in the bottom of your oven.